teivah/100-go-mistakes/docs/index.md

 ### Mixing up concurrency and parallelism (#55)

+???+ info "TL;DR"

-**TL;DR**: Understanding the fundamental differences between concurrency and parallelism is a cornerstone of the Go developer’s knowledge.
+    Understanding the fundamental differences between concurrency and parallelism is a cornerstone of the Go developer’s knowledge.
 Concurrency is about structure, whereas parallelism is about execution.

 ### [Thinking concurrency is always faster](https://teivah.medium.com/concurrency-isnt-always-faster-in-go-de325168907c) (#56)

+???+ info "TL;DR"

-**TL;DR**: To be a proficient developer, you must acknowledge that concurrency isn’t always faster.
+    To be a proficient developer, you must acknowledge that concurrency isn’t always faster.
 Solutions involving parallelization of minimal workloads may not necessarily be faster than a sequential implementation.
 Benchmarking sequential versus concurrent solutions should be the way to validate assumptions.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/08-concurrency-foundations/56-faster/)

 ### Being puzzled about when to use channels or mutexes (#57)

+???+ info "TL;DR"

-**TL;DR**: Being aware of goroutine interactions can also be helpful when deciding between channels and mutexes.
+    Being aware of goroutine interactions can also be helpful when deciding between channels and mutexes.
 In general, parallel goroutines require synchronization and hence mutexes.
 Conversely, concurrent goroutines generally require coordination and orchestration and hence channels.

 ### Not understanding race problems (data races vs. race conditions and the Go memory model) (#58)

+???+ info "TL;DR"

-**TL;DR**: Being proficient in concurrency also means understanding that data races and race conditions are different concepts.
+    Being proficient in concurrency also means understanding that data races and race conditions are different concepts.
 Data races occur when multiple goroutines simultaneously access the same memory location and at least one of them is writing.
 Meanwhile, being data-race-free doesn’t necessarily mean deterministic execution.
 When a behavior depends on the sequence or the timing of events that can’t be controlled, this is a race condition.

 Understanding the Go memory model and the underlying guarantees in terms of ordering and synchronization is essential to prevent possible data races and/or race conditions.